VedantBandre/Traffic-Flow-Predictor-Project/README.md

     36. Tilak Rd and Firdausi Rd<br />
     37. Tilak Rd/Tilak Bridge/Tilak Flyover<br />

+The data was generated using the Google Maps Traffic API, at https://mapsplatform.google.com/

 This is a Flask API which is further deployed on Heroku, at https://traffic-flow-predictor.herokuapp.com/.